RomanPilyushin/Mind/The Simple Past or Imperfect Tense (das Präteritum).md

 In summary, _das Präteritum_ is essential for storytelling and formal writing in German.
 While it might not be as common in everyday conversation, mastering it is important for understanding and creating written narratives.

 ### Dartmouth
 #### The Simple Past Tense in English

-The simple past describes an event within a time frame that is completed (compare the simple past "I cooked twice this week" with the [present perfect,](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) "I have cooked twice this week" — the former implies that that's all the cooking I'm going to do, while the latter leaves open the possibility that I might cook more).
+The simple past describes an event within a time frame that is completed (compare the simple past "I cooked twice this week" with the [[[The Present Perfect Tense (das Perfekt)|present perfect]],](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) "I have cooked twice this week" — the former implies that that's all the cooking I'm going to do, while the latter leaves open the possibility that I might cook more).

 English forms this tense in several ways: